alienix2/AppuntiMagistrale/ama-cps/Lesson13.md

 We can see that the properties are some kind of classes so it's not needed to add another layer upper.

 When we will have to transform a model into another model we will need to have the models A and B conforming to two meta-models which themselves conform to the **same** meta-model, otherwise the transformation is not possible usually.

+## Interoperability

+The term **interoperability** can have many definitions, IEEE defines it as:

+> The ability of two or more systems or components to exchange information and to use the information that has been exchanged.

+In **Model-driven engineering** interoperability is a key issue, as it is necessary to integrate models and tools from different sources.
+This is particularly important in the context of **multi-modelling** and **multi-paradigm** approaches, where different models and tools are used to describe different aspects of a system.

+## Verification and validation

+**Verification** and **validation** are two key activities in the development of software systems. **Verification** is the process of checking that a system meets its specification, while **validation** is the process of checking that the system meets the needs of its users.

+One of the harder things to do in model-driven engineering is to assess **non-functional** requirements.
+There are various techniques that can be used to solve the issue, the most common one is to use proper testing techniques.

+*Note:* this is also useful for performance and reliability analysis.

+## MBSE purpose

+**Model-based systems engineering** (MBSE) is a methodology that uses models to describe and analyze complex systems.
+The purpose of MBSE is to improve the quality of systems engineering by providing a common language and framework for describing and analyzing systems.